 The Extensive Benefits of CoQ10

-From birth, the body starts to produce CoQ10.
+All cellular energy production is dependent on the creation of CoQ10.
 When young, levels are high because the body knows it is a valuable antioxidant that serves growth and energy production.
-As we get older, the production of this critical antioxidant declines and we do not get its protective benefits.
+As we get older, the production of this critical antioxidant declines, and we do not get its protective benefits.
 Common signs that CoQ10 is low include wrinkled skin, poor energy levels, cardiovascular problems, and vision problems.

 When the body needs to fight against aging free radicals, antioxidants are needed to support this process (1, 2).
 CoQ10 is one of these antioxidants that works to protect our cells including in the heart, pancreas, liver, and kidneys.
 It is interesting that in addition to our own cells, this Co-enzyme is also found in animals, plants, and bacteria.
 It must be important!